Poolside decking areas are mostly ignored when people refinish their pools.

 This is even better for those who want to sit and spend some fun time by the pool without worrying about the scorching heat of summer.

 Some sealers also come with water-repelling properties that make the surface dense for quick drying.

-When water splashes out the sealer do not allow it to spread but make it forms into beads which leaves the most area dry.
+When water splashes out, the sealer does not allow it to spread but makes it forms into beads which leaves the most area dry.

 Do You Need to Paint Before Sealing?